Wake Forest University Department of Counseling

 Total 200 100%

-Faculty, in conjunction with supervisors, possess the professional judgment necessary to determine whether a student is suitable for the field of counseling, for example making progress toward self-awareness and serving their future clients ethically and professionally.
-Student professional disposition (e.g., openness, flexibility, cooperativeness) will be evaluated by their instructors and supervisors during clinical experiences and at other points in the program.
-University faculty are expected to use their professional judgment and expertise to determine whether a student passes a clinical course, passes upon successful completion of remediation plan, or does not pass the course.
+University supervisors, in conjunction with site supervisors, possess the professional judgment necessary to determine whether a student is suitable for the field of counseling, for example making progress toward self-awareness and serving their future clients ethically and professionally.
+Student professional disposition (e.g., openness, flexibility, cooperativeness) will be evaluated by their university supervisors during clinical experiences and at other points in the program.
+University supervisors are expected to use their professional judgment and expertise to determine whether a student passes a clinical course, passes upon successful completion of remediation plan, or does not pass the course.

 To earn a passing grade for internship, students must complete their required internship hours, demonstrate that their clinical skills and professional dispositions meet expectations, and provide evidence for growth and improvement in their clinical skills and professional dispositions over the course of the semester.
-While the final grade is generally based on the grading policy listed, faculty and supervisors may determine that there are issues with a student’s clinical skills and/or professional disposition that prevent the student from earning a passing grade.
-Final grading is at the discretion of the lead faculty.
+While the final grade is generally based on the grading policy listed, university supervisors may determine that there are issues with a student’s clinical skills and/or professional disposition that prevent the student from earning a passing grade.
+Final grading is at the discretion of the university supervisor.

 Your university supervisor’s midterm evaluation will be informed by your site supervisor’s midterm evaluation and your university supervisor’s final evaluation will be informed by your site supervisor’s final evaluation.
 The midterm and final evaluations use the Counselor Competencies Scale-Revised.
 The following is a summary of the domains measured: